hppr-dev/docs-bash-task-master/docs/walkthrough.md

 It was not meant to replace tools like `make`, `gradle` or `npm`, but augment them and provide a way to standardize and document project interfaces.

 For example, let's say we wanted to lint, test, and run every project that we worked on.
-Without bash task master, we would need to remember the command and arguments for each tool that performs the task.
+Without bash task master, we would need to remember the command and arguments for each tool that performs each individual command.
 With bash task master, it's as easy as running `task lint`, `task test`, and `task run` in a project directory.

 Task files act as documentation for important processes.